 It’s not because I make them poorly, it’s because I don’t share.
 They are my Achilles heel, so to speak.
-I will fight even the smallest child for the last krispie treat at a potluck. (don’t think I’m kidding).
+I will fight even the smallest child for the last, Perfect Rice Krispie Treat at a potluck. (don’t think I’m kidding).
 I have been caught eating an entire pan, by myself, before my children even arrive home from school.
 Guilty.

 So, in an effort to get around their “rules”, I created this delicious Krispie Treat Fudge.
 And you guys, it’s even better than I imagined.